of graduate employers say relevant experience is essential to getting a job with them

 - MOVE UP TO UNIVERSITY – Want to continue your learning journey after college?
 This course will allow you to progress onto a specific fitness-related degree

-Students on our sports college courses at University College Birmingham have use of Avery Fields, a purpose-built 15-acre site which we share with leading Birmingham rugby club Bournville RFC, while you will also have access to cutting-edge facilities within our campus buildings.
+Students on our sports college courses at University College Birmingham have use of our on-campus sports facilities as well as state-of-the-art facilities at Avery Fields, a purpose-built 15-acre site which we share with leading Birmingham rugby club Bournville RFC.

-Avery Fields features an all-weather pitch situated alongside two new grass pitches and an impressive clubhouse.
+Avery Fields features an all-weather pitch situated alongside two grass pitches and an impressive clubhouse

 Topics you will study:

-Level 3 Diploma in Sport and Exercise Science
+BTEC Level 3 National Foundation Diploma in Sport and Exercise Science

-Level 3 Extended Diploma in Sport and Exercise Science
+BTEC Level 3 National Extended Diploma in Sport and Exercise Science

 - Sports Massage